Everything We Didn't Learn in Chemistry

 "And she hasn't been asked yet?"
-Ron asked, incredulous.
+Ron asked, incredulous and still staring.
 "Bloody hell, if I could go to the dance with someone like her…"

 "Ron, you should go to the dance with someone because you want to, not so they make you look good."

 "Two owls, one spell," the witch quipped nonchalantly, returning to her book.